The COURBET diamond, a new diamond

-A laboratory-grown diamond has the same properties as a mined diamond.
+A lab-grown diamond has the same properties as a mined diamond.
 The only difference is how they are formed; their origin, their "alter/native".
-By using only lab-grown diamonds, Courbet is blazing a trail.
+By using only lab-grown diamonds, COURBET is blazing a trail.
 One which we hope others will follow, too.

-A laboratory-grown diamond is graded according to four criteria, exactly the same as a mined diamond.
+A lab-grown diamond is graded according to four criteria, exactly the same as a mined diamond.
 They are the 4Cs: Carat, Colour, Clarity and Cut.

 The first technology is High Pressure/High Temperature (HPHT).
 This method replicates the conditions in which diamonds formed deep within the Earth, billions of years ago.
 A microscopic diamond seed is put into a press, then subjected to extremely high pressure and a temperature in the region of 1,500°C (2,700°F).
 Carbon atoms attach to the seed, causing it to grow, very slowly, over a period of several weeks.